shapespark/api/README.md

 sky texture that surrounds the scene.
 The texture is not used for baking.

+`ambientLight` has the following properties:

++ `strength` optional, a float that specifies how strong is the effect of ambient light, defaults to `0.05`. `0` is an equivalent of disabled ambient lighting.

 `ambientOcclusion` has the following properties:

-+ `factor` optional, a float that specifies how strong is the effect of ambient occlusion, defaults to `0.05`. `0` is an equivalent of disabled ambient occlusion.
++ `intensity` optional, a float that specifies how strong is the effect of ambient occlusion, defaults to `0.5`. `0` is an equivalent of disabled ambient occlusion.
 + `distance` optional, a float that specific how far to search for occluders, greather than `0`, defaults to `1`.
 For example, a `distance`